vinodkalamatikumar/CodingAndDesign/README.md

 ## Configuring your Applications

-To see metrics, logs, traces from your applications in the stack, refer the following examples.
+To see metrics, logs, traces from your applications via ObservStack, refer the following examples.

-_Note_: As default, the stack is launched in the `observstack_default` network by Docker Engine.
+_Note_: As default, ObservStack is launched in the `observstack_default` network by Docker Engine.

 - The following command will start a container in the same network, send logs to Loki, and traces to Jaeger.
 ```